Policies and Procedures

 All registered student organizations must renew their registration annually.
-The Office of Center for Student Involvement , the appropriate governing bodies and the Student Government Association shall oversee the annual re-registration process.
+The Office of Student Life, the appropriate governing bodies and the Student Government Association shall oversee the annual re-registration process.

 Information shall be sent to all student organization council representatives of each registered student organizations at least 10 calendar days prior to the deadline.
 This information shall notify the organization of the re-registration process and required meeting.

 Advertisements shall be placed throughout campus publicizing the re-registration meeting times and places.
 Advertisements will be placed to allow for appropriate notification of the re-registration period.
 Such advertisements shall constitute official notification.